Skip to Content

 Pruning

 Pruning is an essential part of Moringa Tree care.
 Being a single-stemmed plant, it will grow very tall if not pruned to maintain a broader shape.
 Pruning keeps the plant in good health and induced denser foliage.
-Due to their fast growth, you will have to prune twice a year.
+Due to their fast growth, you must prune twice a year.

 Pruning your Moringa Tree is the most fun part of Moringa Tree Care.
-Unlike other plants, Moringa Tree pruning is not at all a wistful or regrettable chore.
+Moringa Tree pruning is not a wistful or regrettable chore, unlike other plants.

 On the contrary, it’s what we grow Moringa for!
-You can harvest the foliage and use it in a range of different ways to utilize its nutritiousness.
+You can harvest foliage in various ways to utilize its nutritiousness.

 Moreover, the hard stems can be propagated to grow new Moringa Trees!